anaconda-ai#

 Downloading models#

-There are two methods to download a quantization file:
+There are three methods to download a quantization file:

 1. Calling .download() from a ModelQuantization object